 Our key objectives are:

-• To ensure equality is embedded as part of our culture and is visible in the BG strategy;
+• To ensure equality is embedded as part of our culture and is visible in the British Gymnastics strategy;

-• To develop our evidence base to provide a clear rationale for our aims and objectives and against which to measure the impact against our agreed priorities;
+• To develop our evidence-base to provide a clear rationale for our aims and objectives and to measure the impact against our agreed priorities;

 • To ensure functions, key policies and procedures in all areas of activity that include a visible equality dimension are screened and undergo a full impact assessment where appropriate;